Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

 ![SMG Hyperion Splish Splash - Assasin Wot](https://imgur.com/N2sZWmh.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

-**Note:** If you are too lazy to fight Assassin Wot, you will find the Gibbed Codes below.
+**Note:** If you are too lazy to fight Assassin Wot, The *SMG Splish Splash - Stendhal Edition* can become the reward given by Hyperion for the mission *Uncle Teddy* in Arid Nexus - Badlands.... or you can use the Gibbed Codes that you will find below.

 ## What special with this weapon?